maksverver/tardiff/README.txt

     to standard output.

 tarpatch <file1> <diff> <file2>
-    Recreates file 2 with the set of differences given.
+    Recreates file 2 from file 1 and the differences listed by tardiff.

-    <diff> may be specified as "-" in which case data is read from standard
+    <file1> or <diff> may be specified as "-" to read from standard input.
-    input. <file2> may be specified as "-" to write to standard output.
+    <file2> may be specified as "-" to write to standard output.

-    Note that <file1> must be a file that allows seeking.
-Therefore, this file cannot be read from standard input.
-Futhermore, it is recommended that this file is not compressed: seeking in compressed files is possible, but much slower than in uncompressed files.
+    Either <file1> or <file2> must be seekable in order to recreate the output.
+    The fastest (default) mode of operation occurs when <file1> is seekable, which also means that it must not be a compressed file.

 tardiffmerge [-f] <diff1> .. <diff2> <diff-output>
     Reads two or more diff files and combines their contents into a single set